Self-supervised Video Object Segmentation by Motion Grouping: Method

 This loss is zero when the alpha channels are one-hot, and maximum when they are of equal probability.
 Intuitively, this helps encourage the masks to be binary, which aligns with our goal in obtaining segmentation masks.\\[-8pt]

-{ \textbf{Instance Normalisation.}} In the case of motion segmentation, objects can only be detected if they undergo an independent motion from the camera; thus previous work attempts to compensate for camera motion~\cite{Bideau16, Lamdouar20}.
-We are inspired by these ideas, but instead of explicitly estimating homography or camera motion, we take a poor-man's approach by simply using Instance Normalisation~(IN) \cite{ulyanov2016instance} in the CNN encoder and decoder, which normalizes each channel in each training sample independently.
+{ \textbf{Instance normalisation.}} In the case of motion segmentation, objects can only be detected if they undergo an independent motion from the camera; thus previous work attempts to compensate for camera motion~\cite{Bideau16, Lamdouar20}.
+We are inspired by these ideas, but instead of explicitly estimating homography or camera motion, we take a poor-man's approach by simply using Instance Normalisation~(IN) \cite{ulyanov2016instance} in the CNN encoder and decoder, which normalizes each channel of the training sample independently.
 Intuitively, the \emph{mean} activation tends to be dominated by the motions in the large homogeneous region, which is usually the background.
-This normalization, in combination with ReLU activations, helps gradually separate the background motion from the foreground motions.\\[-5pt]
+This normalization, in combination with ReLU activations, helps gradually separate the background motion from the foreground motions.
+This is experimentally shown in Section~\ref{sec:ablation}\\[-5pt]